hello there!

 Like Vixen, she did not get the chance to grow old, but I take a little comfort knowing that through her contribution to the BreenLab cancer research program, she has left behind a legacy of hope for future generations of Flat-Coated Retrievers.

 I brought Lulu home at the end of 2018, after almost three years of being dogless.
-For the first couple of weeks, she was the sweetest little thing, making it easy to love her and reacclimate to dog ownership.
-But in the back of my mind, I wondered if she was really a little hooligan in disguise.
+For the first couple of weeks, she was the sweetest little thing, making it easy to reacclimate to dog ownership.
+But I did wonder if she was really a little hooligan in disguise.
 Now that she‘s an adult, I can say she’s a little of both!
 (She can also be impatient, pushy, petulant, and persisent!)